rsvim/rsvim.github.io/docs/manual/configuration.md

 syntax.hello("Rsvim!");
 ```

+Rsvim will look for the `syntax` package in its config home by the directory name, and resolves the entry script path.

-The `"syntax"` specifier will map to the `syntax/index.js` file.
-Without a `package.json`, a package by default tries to find `index.js` or `index.ts` as package entry.
+In this example, the `"syntax"` specifier will map to the `syntax/index.js` file.
+Without a `package.json`, a package by default tries to find `index.js` or `index.ts` as a package entry.

 ### NPM Package